Support.com: Products and services

-In October 2013, Support.com announced the latest version of its Nexus Service Delivery Platform, which included expanded service for mobile devices and real-time analytics.
-In July 2014, Support.com released SUPERAntiSpyware 6.0, its anti-malware software.
-Its TechSolutions consumer tech support was announced in October 2019.
+In October 2013, Support.com announced the latest version of its Nexus Service Delivery Platform, which included expanded service for mobile devices and real-time analytics. ts TechSolutions consumer tech support was announced in October 2019.

-Acquisitions, customers, and partnerships
+Customers and partnerships

-Support.com acquired Core Networks in 2004; YourTechOnline in 2008; and Sammsoft in 2009.
-In 2011, the company acquired SUPERAntiSpyware.
-In 2012, the company acquired RightHand IT.

 The company's customers have included Zendesk, Upclick, SiOnyx, Cox Communications and Comcast.
 The company has entered into partnerships with companies including InstallerNet, Office Depot, AOL, Staples, Sony, OnForce, and Absolute Software Corporation.
 The company also launched a partnership with Target to provide tech support for Target's MyTGTtech solution.

-Litigations
+Litigation

 On February 27, 2012, a class action lawsuit was filed against Support.com and AOL, claiming that their Computer Checkup software would offer to perform a free scan, purposely find problems that did not actually exist and then offer to sell software to remedy those problems.
 Both AOL and Support.com settled the claim on May 30, 2013, by offering a refund to consumers up to a total amount of $8.5 million.

 In December 2016, a complaint was filed against Support.com and Office Depot alleging their free PC Health Check Program used by Office Depot purposely misidentified malware symptoms, and that consumers were then encouraged to purchase repair services.
 In March 2019, Office Depot agreed to pay $25 million and Support.com agreed to pay $10 million to settle the complaint.
 Support.com suspended use of the PC Health Check Program in 2016.

-Merger

-On September 15, 2021, Greenidge Generation Holdings, a Bitcoin mining company, acquired Support.com and delisted its stock from the Nasdaq.